-This article was the history brief for the March 2019 meeting of the Cleveland Civil War Roundtable.
+Editor’s note: This article was the history brief for the February 2021 meeting of the Cleveland Civil War Roundtable.

 We left off in January with General Grant’s three corps of about 30,000 soldiers advancing westward toward Vicksburg, Mississippi.
 Grant had just defeated General Johnston, who was in overall command of rebel troops in the west, at the state capital, Jackson.
 On May 16, 1863, Grant had McPherson’s corps on or near the railroad line with McClernand’s corps south of McPherson’s.
 Following close behind was Sherman’s corps after carrying out Grant’s orders to destroy the military and manufacturing value of Jackson – he burned the city so badly to the ground that henceforth it became known as “Chimneyville.”

 Editor’s note: This review was originally published in The Charger in January 2016.

 James McPherson has done it yet again: published an insightful, fair, and very readable book on the Civil War.
 This time his subject is the wartime presidency of Jefferson Davis, a man whose reputation over the years has had more ups and downs then a stretch along the Appalachian Trail.
 In his introduction McPherson acknowledges the challenges of writing about a person who has occasionally been portrayed as a tragic hero, but more often has been a target for scathing criticism.